-Close by to Sossusvlei is Deadvlei, another clay pan, which is even more photogenic.
-Surrounding by soaring terracotta sand dunes, the blinding white pan is dotted with the blackened skeletons of 900-year-old petrified trees under a brilliant blue sky: a scene that is so startling you can hardly believe it’s real.
-It’s easy to see why this is one of Namibia’s most photographed places.
+Near Sossusvlei is Deadvlei, another clay pan, which is even better for photographic safaris in Namibia.
+Surrounded by soaring terracotta dunes, the blinding white pan is dotted with the blackened skeletons of 900-year-old petrified trees under a brilliant blue sky, a scene that’s so startling you can hardly believe it’s real.

-The last few kilometres to Sossusvlei are on a sandy track that’s only suitable for 4x4s.
-If you’re travelling in a 2WD you can park your vehicle in a car park and get a ride in a safari shuttle.
+The last few kilometers to Sossusvlei are on a sandy track that’s only suitable for 4x4s.
+If you’re traveling in a 2WD, you can park your vehicle in a car park and get a ride in a safari shuttle.

-There are plenty of lodging options near to the entrance of Sossusvlei in the tiny village of Sesriem and just a short drive away: take your pick from well-maintained campsites with all the amenities you would need to high-end luxury lodges set on private reserves.
+There are plenty of lodging options near the entrance of Sossusvlei in the tiny village of Sesriem and just a short drive away.
+Take your pick from well-maintained campsites with all the amenities you would need to high-end luxury lodges set in private reserves.